glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    1. Implementation of a new `scikit-learn` meta-estimator, called `TunedThresholdClassifierCV`, allowing optimization of the operational decision.
-      In addition, the `FixedThresholdClassifier` estimator has been added and allows to use a pre-specified threshold for the operational decision.
+      In addition, the `FixedThresholdClassifier` estimator has been added and allows to use a pre-specified threshold for the operational decision-making.
    1. Progress on the Array-API adoption by making it possible to train and test a pipeline containing a `PCA` and `Ridge` estimator trained on `torch` tensors located on GPU.